Uranus's influence on Neptune's exterior mean motion resonances: Simulating Neptune's resonances

 We then generated a similar $a$-$\psi$ map from 165 au to 285 au for Neptune's resonances in the present-day solar system with the Sun and all four giant planets as perturbers for the test particles.
 To do this, we queried JPL Horizons for the positions, masses, and velocities of the Sun, Jupiter, Saturn, Uranus, and Neptune.
-We then initialized massless test particles with perihelia of 33 au and inclinations of $0^{\circ}$ along four lines of constant $\psi$ spanning the entire semimajor axis range: $\psi=70^{\circ}$ and $\psi290^{\circ}$ (corresponding to the centers of the N:1 resonances), $\psi=90^{\circ}$ (corresponding to the center of the N:2 resonances), and $\psi=180^{\circ}$ (corresponding to the center of the N:3 resonances).
+We then initialized massless test particles with perihelia of 33 au and inclinations of $0^{\circ}$ {(with respect to the ecliptic)} along four lines of constant $\psi$ spanning the entire semimajor axis range: $\psi=70^{\circ}$ and $\psi=290^{\circ}$ (corresponding {approximately to the centers of asymmetric libration for Neptune's N:1 resonances at our chosen perihelion distances}), $\psi=90^{\circ}$ (corresponding to the center of the N:2 resonances), and $\psi=180^{\circ}$ (corresponding to the center of the N:3 resonances).
 Initializing particles at constant $\psi$ rather than along lines at the expected resonant semimajor axes is more efficient in the non-idealized problem; we found that with the four choices of $\psi$, a resolution of 0.06 au in $a$ was sufficient to resolve all the resonance of interest.
-We note that because the planets are not co-planar, test particles initialized with $i=0$ in the full simulations results in a small inclination dispersion relative to Neptune.
-As above, we integrated these particles with the \textsc{ias15} integrator and recorded their orbits at every perihelion passage.
+We note that because the planets are not co-planar, test particles initialized with {ecliptic} $i=0$ in the full simulations results in a small inclination dispersion relative to {Neptune's orbital plane.
+The relaxation of the assumption of co-planarity in this full model also necessitates a slight re-definition of $\psi$; in the full model, $\psi$ is the difference in mean longitudes of the test particle and Neptune at the particle's perihelion, $\psi=\lambda - \lambda_N$ (see \citealt{Volk:2022} for details).
+We find that the relative sticking strengths of Neptune's resonances for $q=33$~au is insensitive to a reasonably wide range of inclinations, so the specific choice of reference frame for our $i=0$ runs is unimportant (discussed further below).} As above, we integrated these particles with the \textsc{ias15} integrator and recorded their orbits at every perihelion passage.
 The resulting $a$-$\psi$ map is shown in the right panel of Figure~\ref{fig:3-body-vs-4-planet-mosaic} with the same color scheme as above.

 This comparison reveals that the overall structure of Neptune's resonances is significantly affected by the presence of the other giant planets.
 Most notably, the strengths of the N:1 resonances drop off sharply by $a\sim220$~au, which is where the 20:1 would be located, before briefly reappearing at $a\sim260$~au.
 Hand-measured widths of the stable libration zones of the N:1 resonances in the full simulations show that they are significantly weaker in this region when compared to the same measurements from the simplified simulations (as seen when comparing the left and right panels of Figure~\ref{fig:3-body-vs-4-planet-mosaic}).
 Additionally, in the full problem the N:2 resonances disappear slightly past the position of the 20:1 at $\sim 225$~au (41:2), and the N:3 resonances drop out at $\sim180$~au (44:3).
 In the simplified model, the N:2 resonances continue over our entire semimajor axis range, and the N:3 resonances persist to $a\sim235$~au.